jeandat/learning-ionic/README.md

-# State

-This is a work in progress.

-I will probably stop working on it when all MUST tasks are done in order to focus on a complete rewrite with IONIC 2, Angular 2 and TypeScript.

 # Overview

-This is a demo app to apprehend IONIC which is built upon Cordova.
+This is a demo app to apprehend IONIC which is built upon Cordova and Firebase.

 Scope : iOS 8+ / Android 4.4+

+I will not develop new UI functionalities.
+It is a simple demo.
+In a normal app, some UI choices would have been different but I wanted to illustrate some components and keep it simple.
+Detail screens are poor in informations by necessity because the Marvel API is very limited.
+You have to go to the official site in order to view more detailed infos.

 Quick readers can do `npm start` in order to :